-Introducing the RecipeTin Eats’ pizza dough recipe!
+The RecipeTin Eats’ pizza dough recipe has landed!
 An easy pizza crust that makes an exceptional homemade pizza – puffy crust with a chewy, flavourful crumb inside.
 Enough structure to pick up, but not thin and stiff like a cracker.

-Make it in 40 seconds flat using a food processor, or 5 minutes by hand.
-Top with anything your heart desires – or use our Pizza Sauce and one of our favourite pizza toppings!
+5 minutes kneaded by hand or 40 seconds flat using a food processor.
+Top with anything your heart desires – see our Pizza Sauce and favourite pizza toppings!
 No yeast?
-No worries – use this Magic No Yeast Pizza Dough.
+No worries – use my Secret No Yeast Pizza Dough.

 Pizza Dough recipe